 "We are very pleased to have this bridge completed," University City Mayor Shelley Welsch said.
 "They did a great job of making it fully-accessible for walkers and bikers.
 It also brings a sense of economic development and growth for University City."

-Welsch cited plans for a new Walgreens at 8390 Delmar Blvd. as one example of the economic development.
+Welsch cited plans for a at 8390 Delmar Blvd. as one example of the economic development.